-Finally, as a spin-off the main deliverables, the Annex 73 has developed two additional Guides for Resilient Thermal Energy Systems Design in Cold and Arctic Climates and Hot and Humid climate, which address specifics of design in these conditions, including requirements to the building envelope, heating, ventilating, and air-conditioning (HVAC) and energy supply systems.
+Finally, as a spin-off from the main deliverables, the Annex 73 team has developed two additional Guides for Resilient Thermal Energy Systems Design in Cold and Arctic Climates and Hot and Humid climate, which address specifics of design in these conditions, including requirements to the building envelope, heating, ventilating, and airconditioning (HVAC) and energy supply systems.

 Two training events (one face-to-face and one virtual) hosted by the U.S. National Academies of Sciences have been organized to promote results of the Annex 73.
 Twenty-four technical peer-reviewed paper have been published and presented at the international forums.
-The Guide for Resilient Thermal Energy Systems Design in Cold and Arctic Climates has been published by ASHRAE and the Energy Master Planning toward Net-Zero Energy Resilient Public Communities Guide has been submitted to Springer for publication in 2022.
+The Guide for Resilient Thermal Energy Systems Design in Cold and Arctic Climates has been published by ASHRAE in 2020 and the Energy Master Planning toward Net-Zero Energy Resilient Public Communities Guide has been published by Springer in 2022.